 - 2 tablespoons sesame seeds (optional)

-- In the bottom of a large bowl, combine the vinegar, sesame oil, tamari, olive oil, honey, garlic, ginger, and red pepper flakes, if using.
+- In the bottom of a large bowl, combine the vinegar, sesame oil, tamari, olive oil, honey, almond butter (if using), garlic, ginger, and red pepper flakes, if using.
 Whisk well to combine.
 (You can also toss this in a blender to blend until smooth, if you prefer.)
 Taste and adjust any seasonings, as needed.

 - To the bowl of dressing, add in the shredded cabbage, carrots, green onions, and cilantro.
 Toss well to combine, and let the salad marinate for at least 10 minutes before serving.